afuentes/realtimebusiness/README.md

  Refresh  http://localhost:8080/prices.html, and you should see fluctuating price new interval period

-Architecture in Detail of Demo
+Architecture with Detail of Component

 ![Architecture](/kafka_detail.png)
 ### Reference